-As a Board Certified Master Arborist and a retired University of Florida Extension Agent, I have both the practical experience and the latest scientific training to provide professional consulting advice on the health and maintenance of your shade trees, palms and citrus.
+As a Board Certified Master Arborist (FL-0501B) and a retired University of Florida Extension Agent with a Masters Degree in horticulture, Chuck has both the practical experience and the latest scientific training to provide professional consulting advice on the health, structural condition and maintenance of shade trees, palms and citrus.

 Services